 I learned this trick from my father-in-law who’s an executive chef.
-Whenever I’d cook steak on the grill, I could never get the perfect medium rare… while his always were cooked to perfection.
+Whenever I’d cook steak on the grill, I could never get the perfect medium-rare… while his steaks always were cooked to perfection.

 (5) Get a thermometer.

-There are ways to test doneness of meat without a thermometer, but none of them are always exact (or right).
+There are ways to test the doneness of meat without an instant-read thermometer, but none of them are always exact (or right).